willjobs/regulations-public-comments/blogposts/post4/README.md

 <br>

-The table below shows a few comments with very high similarity (> 0.99) because the author only changed a few words (highlighted in yellow).
+The table below shows a few comments with very high similarity (> 0.99) because the author only changed a few words (highlighted in yellow, if GitHub markdown allows it).

 <br>